TEMPTAG/DevDemand/README.md

 ## License

-This project is covered under the MIT License.
+This project is licensed under the MIT License.
 The details of the MIT License can be found on their site [HERE](https://opensource.org/licenses/MIT).
 You can also see the full details of the [LICENSE](./LICENSE) for this specific project in the linked file.

 <div align="center">
 <em>Copyright © 2024 Team DevDemand - powered by relentless teamwork, overcommunication, and a little bit of fun</em>